neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

 * Don't use parentheses.

-* Make each prompt a python code snippet block so that I can easily copy.
+* Make each prompt a python code snippet so that I can easily copy.
 However, ignore the python syntax and style guide.

 Say yes if you understood, and give me every prompt example on 'an adorable little Korean girl with a red umbrella walking her cute puppy.'